amonks/surveil.social/src/md/rules.md

+Surveil takes place in public.
+Both in public physical space, and on the public internet.

+## Starting

-*   To enter the game:
-    *   post a clear, identifiable picture of yourself on the public internet with the tag `#surveiling`.
+To enter the game, post a clear, identifiable picture of yourself on the public internet with the tag `#surveiling`.
-        *   you must now avoid being *spotted*.
-You are in the role `citizen`.

-*  *spot* another player on camera.
-You are in the role `camera`
-    *   take a picture, post it publicly with the `#spotted` tag.
-Don't tag the player.
+You are now playing.

+## Playing

+You have three objectives:

+*   *spot* others
+*   *surveil* spottings
+*   *avoid* being spotted

+### Spotting

+If you encounter another player under the watchful gaze of public surveillance infrastructure, take a picture.

+Post that picture on the public internet with the tag `#spotted`.
+Do not tag the victim.
 The picture must include the surveillance infrastructure and the player being surveilled.

-*   As you see images tagged `#spotted`, collect them.
-You are in the role `surveillor`
-    *   If you see someone [in person] who has been `#spotted`, you have surveilled them.
-Show them the `#spotted` picture, the `#surveil` picture, and say `you've been surveilled`.
+### Surveiling

+*Surveil* the public internet for `#spotted` pictures.
+If you encounter a player and you've collected three `#spotted` pictures of them, *taken by three different people* (you can be one of them), approach them and say `You've been surveilled`.
+You must be able to show them the pictures you've collected as proof.

-        *   The `surveilled` player must take a picture with you and post it publicly, tagged `#gotme`
+The *surveilled* player must player must take a picture with you and post it on the public internet, tagged `#gotme`

+### Avoiding

+Any time you're on camera, you're liable to get `#spotted`.
+Be constantly aware of surveilance infrastructure, and avoid its gaze at all costs.